johasbove/fall_detection_system/README.md

 I think the app should run fine with another PostgreSQL version, in case you have already another version installed.

-For starting the app, please run:
+For starting the app, please go to the app's folder and run:

 ```
 rails db:create
 rails db:seed
+bundle install
+rails g rspec:install
 rails s
 ```